chetanaghosh/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+# PROJECTS

-# FRAUD DETECTION
+## FRAUD DETECTION

-This is a dummy project that was created to understand the workings of git and github.\
+> This is a dummy project created to understand the workings of git and github

-## Header 2

-> This is a blockquote following a header.
->
 > When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3